longern/FlarePeer/README.md

 - `SECRET_KEY`: (Required) A random secret key.
 - `PEER_API_KEY`: If set, clients must provide this key to connect.
 - `PEER_POLL_INTERVAL`: The minimum interval (ms) between polling.
 Default is 4500.
+- `PEER_MAX_DURATION`: The maximum duration (s) of a connection.
+If not set, connections will not expire.